Swan Defined Risk Volatility

 Swan Defined Projected Return Density Against Market

-Assuming the 90 days horizon Swan Defined has a beta of 0.941 .
-This usually implies Swan Defined Risk market returns are sensitive to returns on the market.
-As the market goes up or down, Swan Defined is expected to follow.Most traded equities are subject to two types of risk - systematic (i.e., market) and unsystematic (i.e., nonmarket or company-specific) risk.
+Assuming the 90 days horizon Swan Defined has a beta that is very close to zero .
+This usually implies the returns on DOW JONES INDUSTRIAL and Swan Defined do not appear to be sensitive.Most traded equities are subject to two types of risk - systematic (i.e., market) and unsystematic (i.e., nonmarket or company-specific) risk.
 Unsystematic risk is the risk that events specific to Swan Defined or Swan sector will adversely affect the stock's price.
 This type of risk can be diversified away by owning several different stocks in different industries whose stock prices have shown a small correlation to each other.
 On the other hand, systematic risk is the risk that Swan Defined's price will be affected by overall mutual fund market movements and cannot be diversified away.
 So, no matter how many positions you have, you cannot eliminate market risk.
 However, you can measure a Swan fund's historical response to market movements and buy it if you are comfortable with its volatility direction.
 Beta and standard deviation are two commonly used measures to help you make the right decision.

 What Drives a Swan Defined Price Volatility?